Skip to main content

 Need help?
 Join our Discord community or check the troubleshooting guide.

 Disclaimer: Product capabilities and configuration options may change between versions.
-This guide reflects the state of STOA Platform as of February 2026.
+This guide reflects the state of STOA Platform as of March 2026.
 For the most current setup instructions, refer to the official documentation.